 Problem Statement:

-PD Initiative: PAS Beirut will design and implement programs that encourage the development of professional skills, increase access to education for youth in economically disadvantaged areas, and support entrepreneurship opportunities for youth, women and at risk populations.
-PAS will recruit for exchange programs in diverse regions of Lebanon to target participation of disenfranchised and vulnerable populations.
+PD Initiative: Embassy Beirut Public Affairs Section will design and implement programs that encourage the development of professional skills, increase access to education for youth in economically disadvantaged areas, and support entrepreneurship opportunities for youth, women and at risk populations.
+Embassy Beirut will recruit for exchange programs in diverse regions of Lebanon to target participation of disenfranchised and vulnerable populations.

 PD Activity 3.1-1